tidymodels/infer/tests/testthat/_snaps/specify.md

       specify(mtcars_df, formula = "vs", success = 1)
     Condition
       Error in `specify()`:
       !
-The first unnamed argument must be a formula.
-You passed in 'character'.
-Did you forget to name one or more arguments?
+The first unnamed argument must be a formula. i You passed in 'character'.
+      x Did you forget to name one or more arguments?

 ---